 - Over-consumption of toxic fish oil supplements

-- Consumption of highly acid water from your water supply.
+- Consumption of highly acidic water from your water supply.

 - Too much internal inflammation caused by your diet and lifestyle.